septi0/UsOrchestrator/README.md

 ## Description

 UsOrchestrator is a tool for orchestrating actions (run commands, transfer files, test states) on multiple remote hosts automatically.
 It is designed to be used in a multi-host environment, where you have to execute the same actions on multiple hosts.
 It can be used as a standalone script or as a package.
-Commands and/or transfers can be organized into routines for easier execution, as well as tests for checking the state of the remote hosts.
+Commands and/or transfers can be organized into routines for easier execution.
 Hosts can also be organized into groups for easier orchestration.

 ## Features

 - Execute commands on remote hosts
+- Execute commands locally against remote hosts
 - Transfer files to remote hosts
-- Execute tests on remote hosts
 - Organize hosts into groups
 - Organize commands and/or transfers into routines
 - Configuration file support
 - Logging
-- Built-in routines and tests
+- Built-in routines

 ## Software requirements